Zerraa/tenacity-tera/content/dungeon-guide/mt/thaumetal-refinery.md

 * This cannot be blocked or iframed. (**but you can use Teleport Jaunt**)

 At the center of the map there’s some structure.
 This structure shoots out lasers on two ends, which you can see by blue crystal pointing out from it.
 * It will rotate clockwise or counterclockwise based on the number of mechanic’s activation.

-Please read Take Note section to understand what to do here (especially tanks).
+**Please read this section to understand what to do here (especially tanks).**
   * **Each time the laser passes through the crystals, it will change its color.** To survive this mechanic, you must **match the shield color** with laser color.

-   Same colors are Safe.
+   Same colors are safe.
-   Different colors are Dead.
+   Different colors you are dead.

 <center><video width="320" height="240" controls>
   <source src="https://i.imgur.com/hVrSHPb.mp4" type="video/mp4">